ContextMapper/contextmapper.github.io/_docs/generators/generic-freemarker-generator.md

 ```

 ## Data Model
-In order to write our Freemarker templates you have to know our data model.
+In order to write your own Freemarker templates, you have to know the data model exposed by Context Mapper.
 In the following we provide an overview over this CML model.

 <div class="alert alert-custom">
 <strong>Note:</strong> We do not document the tactic DDD parts within Bounded Contexts in all details.
 In case your template needs information on that level please use
 our <a target="_blank" href="https://www.javadoc.io/doc/org.contextmapper/context-mapper-dsl/latest/org/contextmapper/dsl/contextMappingDSL/package-summary.html">JavaDoc</a> documentation
-to get the necessary information about the data model.
+to obtain the necessary information about the data model.
 </div>

 <div class="alert alert-custom">
-<strong>Note:</strong> The variable names of the model documented below must be used case-sensitive in Freemarker templates.
+<strong>Note:</strong> The variable names of the model documented below must be used case-sensitively in Freemarker templates.
 </div>

 ### Root Level